A classic Christmas cookie, these gluten free thumbprint cookies will sparkle on your holiday tray this year!

 In a mixing bowl, beat the the butter and sugar for about 2 minutes until fluffy.

-Turn the mixer down to low, and add in the applesauce, stevia, and vanilla.
-Beat well, mixture will appear almost curdled from the applesauce, that is OK.
+Turn the mixer down to low, and add in the egg yolk, and vanilla.
+Beat well.

-With mixer still running on low, sprinkle in the remaining dry ingredients one at a time.
+With mixer still running on low, sprinkle in the remaining dry ingredients one at a time, in the order they are listed.
 Hold off on the jelly and nuts at this point!
 Dough will be stiff.